 Raja Feather Kelly is a choreographer, director, and the Artistic Director of the feath3r theory (TF3T).
 Kelly has created 18 evening-length premieres with the feath3r theory.
 He has choreographed many off-Broadway productions, most recently Michael R. Jackson’s White Girl in Danger.
 Kelly choreographed the Pulitzer Prize and Tony Award-winning Broadway musical A Strange Loop.
 He has received numerous accolades, including three Princess Grace Awards, an Obie Award and an Outer Critics Circle honor, among many others.

-NYU Skirball’s presentation of The Absolute Future is made possible in part with support from the Harkness Foundation for Dance.
-This project is supported in part by the National Endowment for the Arts.
+NYU Skirball’s presentation of The Absolute Future is made possible in part with support from the Harkness Foundation for Dance and the Kip & Ginny Gaylor Fund.

 NYU Skirball’s programs are made possible in part with support from the National Endowment for the Arts; the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature; and by Howard Gilman Foundation; FUSED (French U.S. Exchange in Dance), a program of FACE Foundation in partnership with Villa Albertine; General Delegation of the Government of Flanders to the USA; Collins Building Services; Korean Cultural Center New York, Marta Heflin Foundation; Harkness Foundation for Dance; as well as our valued donors through memberships, commissioning, and Stage Pass Fund support.